hyperledger/firefly/docs/tutorials/custom_contracts/tezos.md

 ## Contract deployment

-To deploy the contract, we will use [SmarPy IDE](https://smartpy.io/ide).
+To deploy the contract, we will use [SmartPy IDE](https://smartpy.io/ide).
 1. Open an IDE;
 2. Paste the contract code;
 3. Click "Run code" button;